KevNguyenSP25/_REPO-SP25/E1.2/README.md

 FUNCTION main
     PRINT "Enter the message to print:"
-    SET message to "Hello, World!"
+    SET message to "Welcome to Java"

     PRINT "Enter the number of times to repeat message:"
     SET repeat TO 5